 At the scale of the campus, the North Wing’s fritted curtainwall draws upon the layered patterns and proportionality of the neighboring Hornbostel buildings to knit together a diverse architectural vernacular.
 The scale and density of the pattern change from elevation to elevation in response to the distance from which the building is viewed and its specific environmental requirements.
 The pattern also intentionally obfuscates the floor plates in a reference to the overlap of disciplines within the building.
 At a more intimate scale, the frit draws from the nano-scale science taking place within the building through the abstraction of a photonic quasi-crystal structure to create a compelling geometric pattern that brings together art, design, technology and science within the architecture.
 On the south side of the building and along a portion of the west elevation, dichroic glass sunshades, created with technology commonplace in nano-scale research, shade the building.
 Their ever changing reflections and refractions transform the building’s appearance depending on the time of day, the intensity of the light, the season and peoples’ movement.

 The second form of the overall design is an infill building, the Bertucci Nanotechnology Laboratory, which occupies a former sunken service court at the west end of the Hornbostel Mall.
-OFFICE 52’s inventive approach relocated the functions of the service court and placed Scott Hall’s most sensitive labs at grade within the court.
+OFFICE 52’s inventive approach relocated the service functions and placed Scott Hall’s most sensitive labs at grade within the court.
 This significantly improved their adjacency to other relevant programs and reduced their exposure to vibration and other environmental factors.
 The Bertucci Lab is accessed through an elegant and contemporary glass pavilion that rises through a state-of-the-art green roof which covers the clean room and extends the grassy landscape of the Hornbostel Mall to the western edge of the historic campus.
-This extension completely transforms the west end of the Mall, replacing the former service court with new campus spaces, better pedestrian linkages, enhanced connections between buildings and an entry plaza for Scott Hall that frames amazing views out to the west that will be the landing point for a future pedestrian bridge spanning Junction Hollow.
+This extension completely transforms the west end of the mall, replacing the former service court with new campus spaces, enhanced connections between buildings and an entry plaza for Scott Hall that frames stunning views out to the west and will be the landing point for a future pedestrian bridge spanning Junction Hollow.

 At the intersection of the North Wing and the Bertucci Lab lie the important connecting spaces of the design: the Collaboratory and the Ruge Atrium.
-These two spaces link all four levels of the building and, like a jigsaw puzzle, make direct connections to seven different floor levels in the four neighboring buildings, bringing together hundreds of faculty, researchers, staff and students to create a new interactive hub for the College of Engineering.
+These two spaces link all four levels of the building and, like a jigsaw puzzle, make direct connections to seven different floor levels in four neighboring buildings, bringing together hundreds of faculty, researchers, staff and students to create a new interactive hub for the College of Engineering.
 Anchored by a café, the Collaboratory and the Ruge Atrium are the intellectual and social heart of the building and provide flexible space for break-out sessions, meetings, exhibits, informal gatherings and social interaction.
-With carefully framed views, these south and west facing spaces have abundant natural light with an ever changing pattern of colors and shadows created by the dichroic glass sunshades and the custom designed curtainwall.
-It is here that all the disciplines of Scott Hall, and those from the neighboring buildings, come together and overlap in an environment we designed to purposefully support interdisciplinary collaboration.
+With carefully framed views, these south and west facing spaces have abundant natural light with an ever changing pattern of colors and shadows created by the dichroic glass sunshades.
+It is here that all the disciplines of Scott Hall, and those from the neighboring buildings, come together and overlap in an environment purposefully designed to support interdisciplinary collaboration.